noamross/jekyll-site/_posts/2014-08-22-topicmodeling.md

 blog](http://ropensci.org/blog/2014/04/16/topic-modeling-in-R/) about
-this and his package with Kenneth E. Shirley, [LDAvis](https://github.com/cpsievert/LDAvis), which produces interactive visualizations of the result of LDA models.
+this and his package with Kenneth E. Shirley, [LDAvis](https://github.com/cpsievert/LDAvis), which produces interactive visualizations of of LDA models.

 I had trouble wrapping my head around LDA at first, but on Wednesday at ESA, Dave Harris [alerted